neoremind/rest-api-framework/README.md

 ### Continuous Deployment

-ap-api-framework is fully integrated with hulu's infstructure to facilitate service governance.
+rest-api-framework can be fully integrated with your CD infstructure to facilitate service governance.

 ![](docs/images/cd_flow.png)